Symmetric hypergraph states: Entanglement quantification and robust Bell nonlocality: The geometric measure of hypergraph states

 \end{lemma} Proofs of the lemmata are given in \ref{proofs:general-uniform}.
-Next, we look at the geometric measure of five-uniform complete hypergraph states with local Pauli stabilisers.
-In the five-uniform case, the situation is still somewhat well-behaved, since one can easily compute the coefficients in Eq.~\eqref{eq:Xcoeff_general_odd} to be
+Next, we look at the geometric measure of $5$-uniform complete hypergraph states with local Pauli stabilizers.
+In the $5$-uniform case, the situation is still relatively well-behaved, since one can easily compute the coefficients in Eq.~\eqref{eq:Xcoeff_general_odd} to be

-In particular (by applying local Pauli-Z if necessary), we have a local unitary transformation which maps $X$-stabilised five-uniform hypergraph states to states with nonnegative coefficients.
-The closest product state to $\ket{H^5_N}$ (when $N\equiv 4\mod 8$) can therefore be assumed to have the form $(\sin\theta\ket{0}+\cos\theta\ket{1})^{\otimes N}$ for some $\theta\in[0, \pi/2]$.
-After a few algebraic transformations on the analytic expression for the overlap, we can use the proof strategy for the optimisation in the three-uniform setting.
-Again, we provide an exact value for the $X^{\otimes N}$-stabilised states and estimates for the $Y^{\otimes N}$-stabilised cases, both converging to $3/4$ as $N$ increases. \begin{theorem} Let $\ket{H^5_N}$ be a hypergraph state which is either stabilised by $X^{\otimes N}$, or $Y^{\otimes N}$.
+In particular (by applying local Pauli-Z if necessary), we have a local unitary transformation which maps $X$-stabilized $5$-uniform hypergraph states to states with nonnegative coefficients.
+The closest product state to $\ket{H^5_N}$ (when $N\equiv 4\mod 8$) therefore has to be be assumed to have the form $(\sin\theta\ket{0}+\cos\theta\ket{1})^{\otimes N}$ for some $\theta\in[0, \pi/2]$.
+After a few algebraic transformations on the analytic expression for the overlap, we can use the proof strategy for the optimization in the $3$-uniform setting.
+Again, we provide an exact value for the $X^{\otimes N}$-stabilized states and estimates for the $Y^{\otimes N}$-stabilized cases, both converging to $3/4$ as $N$ increases. \begin{theorem} Let $\ket{H^5_N}$ be a hypergraph state which is either stabilized by $X^{\otimes N}$, or $Y^{\otimes N}$.
 Then we have the following analytical results for the geometric entanglement measure of $\ket{H^5_N}$: \begin{enumerate} \item If $\ket{H^5_N}$ is $X^{\otimes N}$-stable, we have the exact expression:

 where

 $\lambda_N=\frac{1}{\sqrt{2}}\left(\cos^N\left(\frac{\pi}{8}\right)-\sin^N\left(\frac{\pi}{8}\right)\right).$